udayakumar-s/ej2-angular-docs/ej2-angular/grid/editing/edit-types.md

 {% previewsample "page.domainurl/code-snippet/grid/edit-cs13" %}

-### Render MultiSelect DropDown component while editing
+### Render AutoComplete component while editing

-Use the cell edit template feature of the Grid to render the MultiSelect DropDown component in the Grid edit form.
-In the below sample, we have rendered MultiSelect DropDown component in the **ShipCity** column.
+Use the cell edit template feature of the Grid to render the AutoComplete component in the Grid edit form.
+In the below sample, we have rendered AutoComplete component in the **CustomerID** column.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}